03rcooke/ext_birds/README.md

 # Undiscovered bird extinctions obscure the true magnitude of human-driven extinction waves
 ## ext_birds repository
-This repository contains the required R code and data files to reproduce the analyses and plots in: 'Undiscovered bird extinctions obscure the true magnitude of human-driven extinction waves' Rob Cooke, Ferran Sayol, Tobias Andermann, Tim M. Blackburn, Manuel J. Steinbauer, Alexandre Antonelli & Søren Faurby.
-Nature Communications (2023)
+This repository contains the required R code and data files to reproduce the analyses and plots in: Cooke, R., Sayol, F., Andermann, T., Blackburn, T. M., Steinbauer, M. J., Antonelli, A., & Faurby, S. Undiscovered bird extinctions obscure the true magnitude of human-driven extinction waves.
+Nature Communications

 ***